 In 1999 Nelson became Dean of Operations for the College of Music, and passed the CEMI baton to a new hire, Joseph (Butch) Rovan.
 Rovan's multifaceted work with interactive computer systems, real-time performance, dance, and digital video invigorated the performance and intermedia aspects of CEMI.
 Fulfilling Ellis's decades-old vision, CEMI embarked upon a new wave of performance events by faculty, students and guest artists - including the 2000 SEAMUS National Conference.

 In 2006, composer, performer, and intermedia artist David Bithell joined the faculty, and in 2008 he spearheaded the Initiative for Advanced Research in Technology and the Arts (iARTA), a research initiative that unites divisions and centers across the campus.
-Intermedia artist and composer David Stout, a visionary in interdisciplinary collaboration, was hired in 2009 as the first faculty member of iARTA, and teaches in both the College of Music (composition) and the College of Visual Arts and Design (new media).
-In the same year, with funding from UNT's Research Infrastructure Support Initiative, the CEMI staff completely rebuilt the lighting, audio, and projection infrastructure of the MEIT, bringing our support for intermedia performance up to date with 21st century video and stage lighting technologies.
+Intermedia artist and composer David Stout, a visionary in interdisciplinary collaboration, was hired in 2009 as the first faculty member of iARTA, teaching in both the College of Music (composition) and the College of Visual Arts and Design (new media).
+In the same year, with funding from UNT's Research Infrastructure Support Initiative, the CEMI staff completely rebuilt the lighting and projection infrastructure of the MEIT, bringing our support for intermedia performance up to date with 21st century technologies.

 In 2011, David Bithell left UNT to became Assistant Professor of Art and Art History and Emerging Media & Digital Arts at Southern Oregon University, and Christopher Trebue Moore brought new aesthetic directions to CEMI in a one-year appointment.
 In 2012 Panayiotis Kokoras left Thessaloniki, Greece to join our faculty, bringing his unique perspective on sound composition and holophony to our community.